alexander0042/alexander0042.github.io/index.md

 Finally, the forecast is converted into the requested units (defaulting to US customary units for compatibility), and then into the returned JSON payload.
 The lambda function takes between 1 and 3 seconds to run, depending on if the point is inside the HRRR model domain, and how many alerts are currently active in the US.

+#### Historic Data
+Historic data is saved in the AWS ERA5 bucket in Zarr format, which makes it incredibly easy to work with here!
+I mostly followed the process outlined here: <https://github.com/zflamig/birthday-weather>, with some minor tweaks to read one location instead of the entire domain and to [process accumilation variables](https://nbviewer.jupyter.org/github/awslabs/amazon-asdi/blob/main/examples/dask/notebooks/era5_zarr.ipynb).
+This dataset didn't include cloud cover, which presented a significant issue, since that is what's used to determine the weather icons.
+To work around this, I used the provided shortwave radiation flux variable and compared it against the [theortical clear sky radiation](https://www.mdpi.com/2072-4292/5/10/4735/htm).
+This isn't a perfect proxy, since it doesn't work at night, and there are other factors that can impact shortwave radiation other than cloud cover (notably elevation), but it provides a reasonable approxoation.

 ## AWS API
 The end of this service relies on two other AWS products, the [API Gateway](https://aws.amazon.com/api-gateway/) and [developer portal](https://aws.amazon.com/blogs/compute/generate-your-own-api-gateway-developer-portal/).
 I found the API Gateway (using the REST protocol) fairly straightforward- in this implantation there is one resource, a `GET` request to the custom domain name, which extracts the `{api-key}` and `{location}` from the URL as path parameters.
 It also checks for URL query parameters.
 This method then authenticates the request, passes it to the Lambda function, and returns the result.